It's hard to miss the Google Answer Box these days.

-Officially known as the Featured Snippet, this SERP display is a major disrupter to SEO and content strategies given how much real estate it consumes.
+Also known as the Featured Snippet (we will use the terms interchangeably), this is a major disrupter to SEO and content strategies given how much real estate it consumes.

-And yet, because of its search visibility, the Answer Box is a part of many marketing strategies — if it can be secured.
+And yet, because of its search visibility, the Featured Snippet is a part of many marketing strategies — if it can be secured.

-The standard on-page optimization content and link building strategy to meet Google’s main ranking criteria won't be enough to win at SEO or digital marketing.
-A winning approach requires diving into the search intent behind your opportunities, organizing that need across your different page types, and taking action to improve, update, or create new content.
+A winning approach requires diving into the search intent behind your opportunities, organizing that need across your different page types, and taking action to create or improve content.

-Let’s take a look at a process that will help you identify pages that offer the greatest Featured Snippet opportunity.
+If you think securing the Featured Snippet is the right move for your content marketing, let’s take a look at a process that will help you identify pages that offer the greatest opportunities.

 How to Identify Answer Box Opportunities

-This 5-step guide provides access to all the data you would need to understand your content's performance and win Answer Box opportunities for your brand through the use of seoClarity's Research Grid.
+This 6-step guide provides access to all the data you would need to understand your content's performance and win Answer Box opportunities for your brand through the use of seoClarity's Research Grid.

 We’re going to use it to complete a two-part research strategy for the:

-One of Research Grid’s features – Answer Box Opportunity – gives you an instant overview of your Answer Box landscape, including search volume and traffic of terms that display a Featured Snippet in the SERPs.
-It also compares your domain’s performance with the overall search landscape, giving you an indication of the total available opportunity.
+This is exactly what the Answer Box Opportunity shows you: It compares your domain’s performance with the overall search landscape, giving you an indication of the total available opportunity.